Megaphone Chart Pattern Success Rate – Case Study

 bearish megaphone chart pattern example

-Forming broadening formation is by using the trend line to link the higher highs and lower lows.
-Thus, the shape of megaphone patterns is just like a reverse triangle.
+Broadening formations are formed by using the trend line to link the higher highs and lower lows.
+Thus, the shape of megaphone patterns is like a reverse triangle.

 Megaphone stock pattern